The Flintstones: Reception

 The night after The Flintstones premiered, Variety called it "a pen-and-ink disaster", and the series was among many that debuted in a "vast wasteland" of a 1960–61 television season considered one of the worst in television history up to that point.
-As late as the 1980s, highbrow critics derided the show's limited animation and derivative plots.
+As late as the 1980s, critics derided the show's limited animation and derivative plots.
 Animation historian Michael Barrier disliked the series, calling it a "dumb sitcom" and stated that "I can readily understand why someone who as a small child enjoyed, say, The Flintstones might regard that show fondly today.
 I have a lot more trouble understanding why anyone would try to defend anything about it on artistic grounds."

 Despite the mixed critical reviews following its premiere, The Flintstones has generally been considered a television classic and was rerun continuously for five decades after its end.
 In 1961, The Flintstones became the first animated series to be nominated for the Primetime Emmy Award for Outstanding Comedy Series, but lost out to The Jack Benny Program.
 In January 2009, IGN named The Flintstones as the ninth-best in its "Top 100 Animated TV Shows".
 The first season of the series received an approval rating of 100% on review aggregator Rotten Tomatoes, based on nine reviews, with an average score of 6/10.
 Currently, several authors consider The Flintstones as a cartoon linked to the golden age of American animation.